sauce-archives/help/docs/general-reference/devices.md

 <li><a href="#device-list">Device List</a></li>

 <h3 id="real-devices-how-it-works">Real Devices: How It Works</h3>
-TestObject hosts hundreds of real <strong>real smartphones and tablets in the cloud</strong> for manual and automated testing.
+TestObject hosts hundreds of <strong>real smartphones and tablets in the cloud</strong> for manual and automated testing.
 You can remotely control all devices directly from your browser.

 The devices are located at TestObjects' data center in Germany, connected to servers.
 TestObject uses a virtual networking computer (VNC) to transmit mouse and keyboard events on a device.
 The VNC client on the device relays back the graphical screen, and you can control it remotely.
 It is almost like holding the device in your hands.